-2) The public agency or public utility shall demonstrate that the requirements in KZC 90.70(6) and (7) cannot be met.

-d.
-Stream Channel Stabilization - The public agency or public utility shall submit a streambank assessment and stream channel stabilization plan demonstrating that the requirements in KZC 90.85(5) and (6) cannot be met.
+1) The public agency or public utility shall submit a stream modification assessment pursuant to KZC 90.70(5); and

-e.
-Wildlife Habitat Conservation Area Modifications

-1) The public agency or public utility shall submit an assessment of a habitat conservation area pursuant to KZC 90.95(3), a habitat management plan pursuant to KZC 90.95(6); and f.
-Buffer Averaging - The public agency or public utility shall demonstrate that the standards in KZC 90.115(2) cannot be met.

-2) The public agency or public utility shall demonstrate that the requirements in KZC 90.95(7) cannot be met.

-g.
-Vegetative Buffer Standards - The public agency or public utility shall demonstrate that the standards in 90.130(2) through (4) cannot be met.

-h.
-Structure Setback - The public agency or public utility shall demonstrate that the standards in KZC 90.140 cannot be met.

-5. Waiver - Planning Official may waive a specific submittal requirement if it is determined not to be applicable or necessary.
+- 2) The public agency or public utility shall demonstrate that the requirements in KZC 90.70(6) and (7) cannot be met. - c.
+Daylighting of Stream The public agency or public utility shall submit a stream daylighting plan demonstrating that the requirements in KZC 90.75(3) cannot be met. - d.
+Stream Channel Stabilization The public agency or public utility shall submit a streambank assessment and stream channel stabilization plan demonstrating that the requirements in KZC 90.85(5) and (6) cannot be met. - e.
+Wildlife Habitat Conservation Area Modifications - 1) The public agency or public utility shall submit an assessment of a habitat conservation area pursuant to KZC 90.95(3), a habitat management plan pursuant to KZC 90.95(6); and - 2) The public agency or public utility shall demonstrate that the requirements in KZC 90.95(7) cannot be met. - f.
+Buffer Averaging The public agency or public utility shall demonstrate that the standards in KZC 90.115(2) cannot be met. - g.
+Vegetative Buffer Standards The public agency or public utility shall demonstrate that the standards in 90.130(2) through (4) cannot be met. - h.
+Structure Setback The public agency or public utility shall demonstrate that the standards in KZC 90.140 cannot be met. - 5.
+Waiver Planning Official may waive a specific submittal requirement if it is determined not to be applicable or necessary.